A selection from a treatise Against Heresies

 ‘A child is born to us, and a son is given to us, and the government is upon His shoulder’ (Isaiah 9:6) … The words ‘the government is upon His shoulder’ figuratively signify the Cross, to which His arms were nailed.
 The Cross was and is ignominy for Him – and for us, for His sake.
 And yet it is the Cross which He calls His government, the sign of His kingship.
 [D 56]

 By His obedience unto death on the Cross, He wiped out the ancient disobedience wrought on the tree.
 He is Himself the Word of almighty God, who in His invisible form pervades us all and encompasses the breadth and length, the height and depth, of the whole world, for by God’s Word all things are guided and ordered.
 Now God’s Son was also crucified in them [the four dimensions], since He has imprinted the form of the Cross on the universe.
 In becoming visible, He had to reveal the participation of the universe in His Cross.
-He wanted to display, in visible form, His activity in the visible realm, namely, that it is He who makes bright the heights, that is, what is in heaven, and reaches down into the depths, to what is under the earth, and spreads out the length from East to West, and, like a pilot, guides the breadth from North to South, and calls together all the dispersed, from all the comers of the earth, to the knowledge of the Father.
+He wanted to display, in visible form, His activity in the visible realm, namely, that it is He who makes bright the heights, that is, what is in heaven, and reaches down into the depths, to what is under the earth, and spreads out the length from East to West, and, like a pilot, guides the breadth from North to South, and calls together all the dispersed, from all the corners of the earth, to the knowledge of the Father.
 [D 34]

 The exchange between God and man